We came across an educational institute once. They wanted conversions, not just leads. Within a span of 6 months, they wanted over 1000 enrolments.

-Content is a fascinating domain in which you can involve everyone from the top level management to customer facing personnel (and all the intelligence you have about your leads and buyers) to get interesting ideas.
+Content is a fascinating domain in which you can involve everyone from top-level management to customer-facing personnel (and all the intelligence you have about your leads and buyers) to get interesting ideas.

 Content Audit and Branding Strategy

-As per your brand pillars, you’ll be coming up with your content’s:
+As per your brand pillars, you’ll be coming up with your content:

-If you think your brand should be seen as fun by prospects and customers, you’ll focus on creating content that uses humour or popular culture to connect with others.
+If you think your brand should be seen as fun by prospects and customers, you’ll focus on creating content that uses humor or popular culture to connect with others.
 More often than not, fun goes viral.
-Virality means huge SEO benefits and greater organic visibility on the social networks bypassing their restrictive algorithms.
-And again, these are bonus, apart from getting you better engagement.
+Virality means huge SEO benefits and greater organic visibility on social networks bypassing their restrictive algorithms.
+And again, these are bonuses, apart from getting you better engagement.

 A Glimpse of Content Audit.

-To make you aware of how a content audit report looks like, here are few samples from the audit report:
+To make you aware of what a content audit report looks like, here are a few samples from the audit report: